Flexible Working Solicitors

 - planned structural changes.

-The statutory process is governed by section 80G of the ERA and the Acas Code of Practice.
+The statutory process is governed by the ERA and Statutory Code of Practice: Handling in a reasonable manner requests to work flexibly (Acas Code of Practice).

 What happens after your employer has reached its decision on your flexible working request?